"What is high blood pressure (hypertension)?

 The following adverse reactions have been reported and, within each category (body system), are listed in order of decreasing severity.

-Endocrine: Gynecomastia (see PRECAUTIONS), inability to achieve or maintain erection, irregular menses or amenorrhea, postmenopausal bleeding.
+Reproductive: Gynecomastia (see PRECAUTIONS), inability to achieve or maintain erection, irregular menses or amenorrhea, postmenopausal bleeding, breast pain.
 Carcinoma of the breast has been reported in patients taking ALDACTONE but a cause and effect relationship has not been established.

 Liver / biliary: A very few cases of mixed cholestatic/hepatocellular toxicity, with one reported fatality, have been reported with ALDACTONE administration.